What Do I

 Many of the same concerns seem to come up time and again, so I decided to join the 21st century and write a regular e-newsletter (click the link below to sign up for your copy) and create a special chicken-keeping website to dispense sensible, down-to-earth advice based on many years of poultry keeping.

 I hope you enjoy my light-hearted guide and the wonderful cartoon illustrations provided by Simon Chadwick.
-There are also opportunities to buy products for delivery that all poultry-keepers should keep in their store cupboards.

 CHICKENS FOR SALE

 We will be regularly updating and increasing our stock lines, so check out our CHICKENS FOR SALE page.

 We also supply sustainable chicken housing which is robust and practical.
 Your chickens will be snug, safe, clean and warm in a Shaneco coop.
 Click here for more information.